soumiknafiulferdous/Online-Medicine-Shop/README.md

 9. Customer can buy more than one product at a time.

-10. Customer can get a invoice after purchasing the medicine.
+10. Invoice is issued with the name and deatails of the customer after purchasing the medicine.

 11. Admin can assign the delivery man to deliver the medicine to the customer.